Rocky Gorge Rugby: 2014 National Championship

-After a disappointing end to the 2012-2013 season in the National Quarterfinals, Gorge refocused its efforts for another championship run in 2014.
-With the core of its 2012 squad intact, key additions in place, and under the leadership of new coach and former U.S. Eagle Will Brewington, Gorge raced to an 8-0 record in Mid-Atlantic DII South piling up 413 points and only 71 points against.
-In addition to its DII club, the 2013-2014 was the first season of its DIII side where Gorge went 6-8 in its inaugural season.
+After a disappointing end to the 2012–2013 season in the National Quarterfinals, Gorge refocused its efforts for another championship run in 2014.
+With the core of its 2012 squad intact, key additions in place, and under the leadership of new coach and former U.S. Eagle Will Brewington, Gorge raced to an 8–0 record in Mid-Atlantic DII South piling up 413 points and only 71 points against.
+In addition to its DII club, 2013–2014 was the first season of its DIII side where Gorge went 6–8 in its inaugural season.

-In the conference playoffs, Gorge destroyed the Lancaster Roses, 76-7, and followed it up with a 46-29 second half thrashing of Doylestown Rugby Club in the semifinals.
-On Sunday in the conference final, Gorge clawed back from a 14-point deficit at halftime to exact revenge on its rival Wilmington to win, 34-24.
-Wilmington held a 24-10 lead at the intermission after capitalizing a Gorge's mistakes.
+In the conference playoffs, Gorge destroyed the Lancaster Roses, 76–7, and followed it up with a 46–29 second half thrashing of Doylestown Rugby Club in the semifinals.
+On Sunday in the conference final, Gorge clawed back from a 14-point deficit at halftime to exact revenge on its rival Wilmington to win, 34–24.
+Wilmington held a 24–10 lead at the intermission after capitalizing a Gorge's mistakes.
 Gorge refocused at halftime paying attention to ball retention and finishing what it started.
 Behind tries from Nick Sylor, Nick DiMichele, Matt Carroll, and a clutch intercept by Ben Snyder, Gorge scored 24 unanswered points to achieve victory and move onto Nationals.